Siouxland Forecast: June 06, 2020

 Tonight, we are looking at a quiet but breezy night as we fall to a low of 75 by tomorrow morning with winds up to 15 mph from the south, southeast.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see your full extended forecast!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see your full extended forecast!